 -

-Documentary exploring Ovidian themes in the work of poet and artist Iain Hamilton Finlay, filmed on location at Little Sparta.
+A documentary examining Ovidian themes in the work of poet and artist Iain Hamilton Finlay, filmed on location at Little Sparta.

 -